gdharra2/Voting_System/README.md

 3. Expected Winner – This is computed purely based on summation of the preferential scores of all the voters.

 4. Generation of votes –
-  a.
-Honest Voters: Votes are generated based on the preferential score provided by the candidate
+  * Honest Voters: Votes are generated based on the preferential score provided by the candidate
-  b.
-Strategic Manipulation in voting: The concept of strategic manipulation is introduced by changing votes of  random voters to a famous candidate instead of their preferred candidate.
+  * Strategic Manipulation in voting: The concept of strategic manipulation is introduced by changing votes of  random voters to a famous candidate instead of their preferred candidate.

 5. A method exist for all voting systems to generate the winning candidate

 6. The next step involves simulating the whole process 100 times to
-  a. compute probability of each voting system generating the expected winner
+  * Compute probability of each voting system generating the expected winner
-  b.
-Identify effect of strategic manipulation on each voting system
+  * Identify effect of strategic manipulation on each voting system

 7. Parallel Processing was used to simulate the results using a multiprocessing module of python library to make an async call to the run_simulation() method.